OFTSR: One-Step Flow for Image Super-Resolution with Tunable Fidelity-Realism Trade-offs: Method

 Substituting the expression for the intermediate image $\mathbf{x}_t$ and $\mathbf{x}_s$ from \cref{eq:intermediate} into \cref{eq:PINN}, we have the following constraint on the student model:

 Similar to BOOT, we can set $\text{d}t = s-t$ and derive the final distillation loss:

-where $\text{SG}[\cdot]$ is the stop-gradient operator for training stability \cite{gu2023boot, teephysics}.
-Since $s-t=\text{d}t$ and $t>0$, we do not have the `dividing by 0' issue in \cite{teephysics}.
-Similarly to \cite{song2023consistency,gu2023boot}, we can use the Euler or general RK2 solver to calculate $\mathbf{v}_\theta$ in \cref{eq:PINN_distill}.
+where $\text{SG}[\cdot]$ is the stop-gradient operator for training stability \citep{gu2023boot, teephysics}.
+Since $s-t=\text{d}t$ and $t>0$, we do not have the `dividing by 0' issue in \citep{teephysics}.
+Similarly to \citep{song2023consistency,gu2023boot}, we can use the Euler or general RK2 solver to calculate $\mathbf{v}_\theta$ in \cref{eq:PINN_distill}.
 In our main experiments, we employ the midpoint method, while also evaluating two other RK2 solver variants, \ie, Heun's method and Ralston's method, for comparison in our ablations (see \cref{table:Abalation_stage2}).
+In \cref{supp:forward_distil}, we show that our distillation loss is \rebuttal{the discrete-time counterpart} of the forward distillation loss \citep{boffi2025build,liu2025blessing} by fixing the start timestep at $0$, which is highly related to recent work MeanFlow \citep{geng2025mean} and AlignYourFlow \citep{sabour2025align}.